Biku213/Multimedia-App/writeup.md

 I chose the search feature because it enhances the usability of the system by providing a quick and convenient way to locate desired files without manually navigating through multiple directories.
 The search feature in the code allows users to find specific files within the file server.
 By implementing a search function, users can enter keywords or criteria to search for files based on their names or attributes.
 Users can save time and effort by simply entering their search terms and obtaining relevant results, improving efficiency and productivity.

-## Working Mechanism Of Search Functionality:
+## Working Mechanism Of Search Functionality :
 - The handleSearch function is called when the user types in the search input field.
 - It updates the searchQuery state with the value entered by the user.
 - The useEffect hook is used to perform the search whenever the searchQuery or myFiles state changes.